 Eat legumes, lentils and peas; whole or minimally processed forms of soy like edamame, miso, natto, tofu, and tempeh; whole forms of plant-based protein powders like pea, hemp, pumpkin, or chia; vegetables and fruit; nuts and seeds; natural plant-based fats; and herbs, spices, and seasonings.
+Start with the Plant-Based Whole30 Edit from Daily Harvest, and kick off your Whole30 with 14 perfectly compatible, hearty, delicious meals.
 Eat foods with a simple or recognizable list of ingredients, or no ingredients at all because they’re whole and unprocessed.

 No: Eliminate for 30 days

 - No animal protein.
 This includes beef, bison, lamb, chicken, turkey, wild game, pork, fish, shellfish, or eggs.

 - No animal fats.
 This includes butter or clarified butter, ghee, lard, tallow, suet, or schmaltz.

 - No highly processed forms of soy.
 This includes soybean oil, textured soy protein, textured vegetable protein, soy protein isolate, or soy protein concentrate.